Amraneze/Lawn-mower/README.md

 you can use this bash script to take care of running docker containers:

 #### providing commands as a string
->Note: Do not use, it's still in progress, maybe I need to change the way I parsed the string
 ```
 ./run.sh -commands "5 5\\\n1 2 N\\\nLFLFLFLFF\\\n3 3 E\\\nFFRFFRFRRF"
 ```